How to Choose Your Cruise: The Galapagos

-Choose Your Cruise: Of Silversea’s new Galapagos cruises for 2021, the North-Central itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
+Choose Your Cruise: Of Silversea’s Galapagos cruises. the North-Central itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
 Silver Origin will depart San Cristobal to embark upon this seven-day itinerary every other week, meaning you can essentially choose your own departure date.
 View a sample North-Central itinerary.

 Western Itinerary – San Cristobal to San Cristobal: An immersive discovery of the Galapagos’ most iconic Experiences.